fmrtl73/pxdocs/content/portworx-install-with-kubernetes/autopilot/use-cases/rebalance-pool.md

     kubectl get pvc -n pg3
     ```

-    The output from this command should show that the provisioned space for the pool for the PX node that you selected in Step 1 has gone up by 90Gi since all the volumes are created there.
+    The output from this command should show that the provisioned space for the pool for the Portworx node that you selected in Step 1 has gone up by 90Gi since all the volumes are created there.
 You will see this in the `PROVISIONED` column of the output.

     ```text
     kubectl exec $PX_POD -n kube-system -- /opt/pwx/bin/pxctl cluster provision-status --output-type wide